 One of the objectives set by the NAMA Board is to facilitate the delivery of grade A office accommodation in the Dublin Docklands SDZ.
 NAMA has continued to make significant progress in this regard.
 On completion, the projects in which NAMA originally had an interest will deliver 4.2 million square feet of commercial space and 2,183 residential units across 15 sites.
-By December 2022, approximately 99% of NAMA's original interests in the Docklands SDZ have been completed or sold.
-NAMA retains a residual interest in five sites, four of which are construction complete.
-A site sale is planned for the fifth site in which NAMA has a leasehold interest.
+By March 2023, approximately 99% of NAMA's original interests in the Docklands SDZ have been completed or sold.
+NAMA retains a residual interest in three sites, two of which are construction complete.
+A site sale is planned for the third site in which NAMA has a leasehold interest.

-Pembroke Ventures DAC (PV), of which NAMA is a 20% shareholder, owns a development site located within the Poolbeg West SDZ which has the potential to provide up to 3,800 residential units (including 10% Part V and 15% social and affordable homes) and 1 million sq. ft. of commercial development, as well as educational facilities, public open spaces, civic spaces, and other community amenities.
-A consortium comprising Ronan Group Real Estate, Oaktree Capital Management, L.P. and Lioncor Developments Limited acquired an 80% shareholding in PV for \in 200m in June 2021.
-The consortium has received planning permission from Dublin City Council for the first 894 residential units with construction on site currently expected to commence in 2023.
-Additional planning applications have been lodged with Dublin City Council for a further 516 residential units and 46,000 sq. metres of commercial space.
+At end June 2023, NAMA disposed of its 20% shareholding in Pembroke Ventures DAC (PV) entity to the majority shareholder in line with its obligations under s.10 of the NAMA Act to achieve the best financial return.
+PV owns a key site located within the designated Poolbeg West Strategic Development Zone (SDZ) which has the potential to provide up to 3,800 residential units (including 10% Part V and 15% social and affordable homes) and 1 million sq. ft. of commercial development, as well as educational facilities, public open spaces, civic spaces, and other community amenities.
+The site has received planning permissions from Dublin City Council for 894 residential units.
+Construction on the site commenced in May 2023 to deliver the first phase of 570 residential units and necessary infrastructure.